NRCHKB/NRCHKB.github.io/content/wiki/service/faucet/index.md

 ## Basic principle

-This is example of a faucet item.
-The input nodes are `Open` and `Close`.
+This is example of a faucet item with heater and multiple valves.

 ![Basic Principle](faucet_basic_principle_example.png)